 2023 NHL Draft Lottery: Date, No. 1 pick odds, top prospects

-2023 NHL Draft Lottery: Date, No. 1 pick odds, top prospects originally appeared on NBC Sports Chicago
+2023 NHL Draft Lottery: Date, No. 1 pick odds, top prospects originally appeared on NBC Sports Philadelphia

 Let the Connor Bedard sweepstakes begin!